By DANIEL POLITI and FRANKLIN BRICEÑO

-Another distinction is that the 2000 protests had a centralized leadership and were led by political parties.
+The 2000 protests also had a centralized leadership and were led by political parties.
 “Now what we have is something much more fragmented,” Coronel said.

-The protests that have engulfed much of Peru in the past month though have largely been grassroots efforts without a clear leadership.
+The latest protestshave largely been grassroots efforts without a clear leadership.

 “We have never seen a mobilization of this magnitude, there’s already a thought installed in the peripheries that it is necessary, urgent to transform everything,” said Gustavo Montoya, a historian at the National University of San Marcos.
 “I have the feeling that we’re witnessing a historic shift.”

-The protests have grown to such a degree that demonstrators are unlikely to be satisfied with Boluarte’s resignation and they are now demanding a more fundamental structural reform.
+The protests have grown to such a degree that demonstrators are unlikely to be satisfied with Boluarte’s resignation and are now demanding more fundamental structural reform.

 The protests have emerged “in regions that have been systematically treated as second-class citizens,” Montoya said.
 “I think this will only keep growing.”